It’s never too early to start!

 Q: Can I fill out one application for multiple farmers’ markets?

 - A: Ideally, application information for individual markets is easy to find on their websites and social media pages.
-However, this isn’t always the case, and it may take some sleuthing to find out details about the market’s application process.
-If there is no information available online, look for contact information for the market manager, and send the manager an email.
-(Keep in mind that the markets are operated by volunteers, most of whom have farms and winter jobs, so be prepared to be patient and persistent.)
+This isn’t always the case though.
+It may take some searching to find out details about the application process.
+If no information is online, look for contact information for the market manager, and send the manager an email.
+Please keep in mind that the markets are operated by volunteers, most of whom have farms and winter jobs, so be prepared to be patient and persistent.

 - A: Joining a farmers’ market is a long-term commitment.
-Consider the time it will take each week, not only to be at the market, but to prepare your products, travel, set up, and take down.
+Consider the time it will take each week prepare your products and be at the market.
+Don’t forget about travel, set up, and take down.
 Can you maintain that level of commitment, month in and month out?
 More than half of Maine’s markets are on Saturdays.
 Are you willing to commit to the market every Saturday all summer?
 Take a hard look at the market’s season.
 Does it start early?
 (It can be cold outside in May!)
 Does it run into the fall?
-You’ll need to not only maintain a consistent presence at the market, but maintain a relatively consistent quality and quantity of product throughout the season, and be prepared to be friendly and cheerful to customers, week in, week out.
+You’ll need to maintain a consistent presence at the market.
+You’ll need to have a relatively consistent quality and quantity of product throughout the season.
+And you’ll need to be prepared to be friendly and cheerful to customers, week in, week out.
+Visit several markets.
+Talk to vendors about what it takes to be successful.
+Sometimes the challenges may not be what you think.
+A little advanced preparation can make a big difference.

-Some markets accept guest vendors.
-Consider signing up for guest vendor spots as a way to try out the waters.
-(This approach works well for value-added producers with products that store well or who can make product on demand.)
-You should also visit a number of markets and talk to vendors about what it takes to be successful.
-Sometimes the challenges may not be what you think and some advanced preparation can make a big difference.
+- A: Some—but not all—markets accept guest vendors.
+Consider signing up for guest vendor spots as a way to try it out.
+This approach works well for value-added producers with products that store well or who can make product on demand.

 - A: You should list everything that you realistically intend to bring.
-Be thorough, since often this is your one opportunity for the year to get approval to bring a particular product.
-Be honest, and let people know if there is a product you are working on adding, but that may not possibly be ready in time.
-(For example, if you’re working on getting a recipe tested by the University of Maine, let the market know it’s a product in development that you expect to start bringing by whatever date.)
-Be realistic, and don’t overstate your capacity.
-(You may want to be careful about putting down, say, mixed vegetables, even as secondary, if all you were thinking of bringing was some extra cucumbers and there are already a lot of veggie vendors at that market.)
+Be thorough.
+The application is your one opportunity for the year to get approval to bring a particular product.
+Be honest.
+Let people know if there is a product you are working on adding, but that may not possibly be ready in time.
+For example, if you’re working on getting a recipe tested by the University of Maine, let the market know it’s in development and when you expect it to be ready.Be realistic.
+Don’t overstate your capacity.
+You may want to be careful about putting down, say, mixed vegetables, even as secondary, if all you only planning some extra cucumbers and there are already a lot of veggie vendors at that market.

 Q: Every year, I apply to a bunch of markets, and get declined.
 What is happening?

-Q: I’ve been invited to join the market as a “provisional member”.
+Q: I’ve been invited to join the market as a “provisional member.”
 What does that mean?